E-A-T (Expertise, Authoritativeness, and Trustworthiness) is a concept Google first published in its 2014 edition of the Search Quality Guidelines.

 However, E-A-T was first introduced in the 2014 version of the Google Quality Guidelines.

-In addition, I conducted research focused on E-A-T and discovered that 51% of analyzed websites that saw performance declines during the 2018-2019 core updates were also negatively affected by the “Fred” update in March of 2017.
+In addition, I conducted research focused on E-A-T and discovered that 51% of analyzed websites that saw performance declines during the 2018-2019 core updates were also negatively affected by the “Fred” update in March 2017.

 Google’s efforts to reduce misinformation and surface high-quality, trustworthy content predates the August 1 update.